sylhare/Kotlin/README.md

 Some principles

 - Inheritance : kill off duplicate codes
+	- Implement with a Mother class implemented by a daughter class
 - Polymorphism : abstraction of implementation
+	- Implement using interface and generic functions
 - Encapsulation : hiding the changes, protects data
+	- Implement by using restrictive access to data or contructers

 Objects comparison: